mfaddo/AggregationsBenchMarks/README.md

 As per result that you can find in this link : https://github.com/mfaddo/AggregationsBenchMarks/blob/master/AggregationsBenchMarks/Result.md <br/>
 Manula Iteration is the fastest in term of speed , however the code is not readable nor simple which will add overhead on code scalability and maintenance.

-so on most of the cases we will use LINQ functions unless you care about the performance tooooo much.
+so on most of the cases we will use LINQ functions unless we care about the performance tooooo much.